Existence and uniqueness result for mean field games with congestion effect on graphs: Mean field games on graphs

 The second half of these equations are forward transport equations:

-with $(m(0,1), \ldots, m(0,N)) = m^0$.\\ \end{Definition}
+with $(m(1,0), \ldots, m(N,0)) = m^0$.\\ \end{Definition}

+As usual in the mean field game literature, $u$ is the value function of players.
+In other words, we expect to have $u(i,t) = \sup_{\lambda \in \mathcal{A}} J_m(i,t,\lambda)$ for $m$ solving the above equations.\footnote{We do not prove any verification theorem.
+As we obtain a smooth solution in Theorem \ref{existence}, there is in fact no technical issue.}\\

-In what follows, existence and uniqueness of solutions to the $\mathcal{G}$-MFG equations are going to be tackled.
+In what follows, existence and uniqueness of solutions to the $\mathcal{G}$-MFG equations are studied.
 We first start with existence and our proof is based on a Schauder fixed-point argument and a priori estimates to obtain compactness.
-Then we will present a criterion to ensure uniqueness of $C^1$ solutions.\\
+Then, we present a criterion to ensure uniqueness of $C^1$ solutions.\\